Impact Awareness Curriculum; MEI’s Preventative Marijuana Education Curriculum:

 Marijuana Infraction Response

-We know that when a youth loses the protective factors of school or other activities, they become more vulnerable.
-This program can support trusted adults, schools and organizations to keep kids engaged but still have an effective and appropriate consequence.
-The Infraction Response program can be used as part of the restorative justice process or to reduce a suspension resulting from a marijuana infraction.
+This program can support trusted adults, schools and organizations to keep kids engaged while still having an effective and appropriate consequence for a marijuana related violation.
+The Infraction Response program can be used as part of the restorative justice process or to reduce a suspension.

 “The new curriculum is visionary and has the potential to fill an existing education gap statewide and nationally.”